Skip to content ↓

 For a child to be admitted, the school must be named, by a local authority, in the child’s Education Health Care Plan (EHCP).
 The Special Partnership Trust will work in partnership with local authorities and parents/carers to assess the suitability of a pupil’s placement.
 Parents wishing their children to benefit from our provision should ask their local authority to name one of our schools in their child’s EHCP'

 We welcome visits to our school.
-Please contact our Parent Engagement Lead to make an appointment.
-Michelle Sandham. msandham@doubletrees.org.uk
+Please contact enquiries@doubletrees.org.uk to arrange this.